- Search The Registry

 *Kobe Bryant was born on this date in 1978.
-He was an African American professional basketball player, investor and businessman.
+He was a Black professional basketball player, investor, and businessman.

 Kobe Bean Bryant was born in Philadelphia, Pennsylvania as the youngest of three children and the only son of former NBA player and former WNBA head coach Joe "Jellybean" Bryant and Pamela Cox Bryant.
 He is also the maternal nephew of John "Chubby" Cox.
 His parents named him after the famous beef of Kobe, Japan.
 He started playing basketball when he was 3 years old, and his grandfather would mail him videos of NBA games, which Bryant would study.